ethereum/devp2p/caps/eth.md

 ### BlockBodies (0x06)

-`[[transactions_0, uncles_0] , ...]`
+`[block-body₁, block-body₂, ...]`

 Reply to [GetBlockBodies].
-The items in the list are some of the blocks, minus the header, in the format described in the main Ethereum specification, previously asked for in a GetBlockBodies message.
-This may be empty if no blocks were available for the last GetBlockBodies query.
+The items in the list contain the block bodies of the requested blocks.
+The list may be empty if none of the requested blocks were available.

 The recommended soft limit for BlockBodies responses is 2 MiB.

 ### NewBlock (0x07)

-`[[blockHeader, transactionList, uncleList], totalDifficulty]`
+`[block, td: P]`

-Specify a single block that the peer should know about.
-The composite item in the list (following the message ID) is a block in the format described in the main Ethereum specification.

-- `totalDifficulty` is the total difficulty of the block (aka score).
+Specify a single complete block that the peer should know about. `td` is the total difficulty of the block, i.e. the sum of all block difficulties up to and including this block.

 ### NewPooledTransactionHashes (0x08)

-`[hash_0: B_32, hash_1: B_32, ...]`
+`[txhash₁: B_32, txhash₂: B_32, ...]`

 This message announces one or more transactions that have appeared in the network and which have not yet been included in a block.
 To be maximally helpful, nodes should inform